Excitons under strain: light absorption and emission in strained hexagonal boron nitride: Acknowledgments

 \section{Acknowledgments}

 The research leading to these results has received funding from the European Union Seventh Framework Program under grant agreement no.~696656 Graphene Core1 and no.~785219 Graphene Core2.
 C.A. and P.L. acknowledge A. Saul and K. Boukari for the management of the computer cluster \emph{Rosa}.
 This publication is based upon work from COST Action TUMIEE CA17126, supported by COST (European Cooperation in Science and Technology).
+CA acknowledges funding through the MIUR PRIN (Grant No. 2020JZ5N9M).
 We acknowledge J. Barjon, E. Cannuccia, A. Loiseau for the useful discussions.
 We dedicate this manuscript to the memory of Fran\c cois Ducastelle. \nolinenumbers